momentohq/public-dev-docs/docs/2-how-it-works/momento-concepts.md

 Second, gRPC has cross-language support.
 You can use the .proto files to quickly generate clients in a large number of supported languages.
 While this doesn't directly help you as a Momento user, you indirectly benefit by quickly receiving new features in your language of choice.
 The Momento team can generate base clients across languages, lowering the burden of maintaining SDKs for each language.
 We will craft a consistent, language-specific interface on top of the generated code for each language, but the baseline work of interacting with the Momento service is much lower.

 gRPC is supported by all languages for which there is a Momento SDK.
 For most of these languages, you do not need to know that Momento is using gRPC -- all the dependencies and gRPC communication are handled for you by the Momento SDK.
-For special concerns about using the Momento Python SDK in AWS Lambda, check out our guide on using Momento in AWS Lambda.
-(TODO LINK).
+For special concerns about using the Momento Python SDK in AWS Lambda, check out our guide on [using Momento in AWS Lambda](./../guides/caching-with-AWS-lambda#python).

 ### Networking